Hanoi Marathon: History

-Making its debut on October 21st, 2018, the Hanoi International Heritage Marathon attracted more than 2,600 runners.
+Making its debut on October 21, 2018, the Hanoi International Heritage Marathon attracted more than 2,600 runners.

 In 2019, the race was renamed the VPBank Hanoi Marathon after VPBank, a Vietnamese private bank, became the main sponsor of the event.
 The race also received certificates from IAAF and AIMS for its running course along with the AIMS membership.

 In 2020, despite the COVID-19 pandemic, the marathon organizers went ahead to host the race on 18 October with several modifications in order to ensure runners' safety.
 The 42 km distance had its start time at 12:00 am, making the marathon the first midnight race in Vietnam.
 The marathon organizers changed the race's schedule to make sure runners were safe to attend the competition amid the pandemic.
 The start time for the full marathon was set at 12:00 am, and that for the 21 km distance was also moved to 3:00 am, or two hours earlier than in 2018.
 While many foreign runners could not come to Vietnam to join the marathon, the race still attracted nearly 6,000 athletes to compete directly in Hanoi, while thousands more from elsewhere joined the online marathon.

 In addition, since Vietnam took turn to chair ASEAN activities in 2020, the Hanoi Marathon was selected as the official sports event of the year and launched as the VPBank Hanoi Marathon ASEAN 2020.

+The VPBank Hanoi Marathon 2021 became one of the official sports activities to welcome the 31st SEA Games regional sports festival held in Vietnam in May 2022.
+More than 200 non-professional runners had been selected from the marathon to join the event's accompanying run.

+Later that year, nearly 12,000 runners registered to compete in the VPBank Hanoi Marathon 2022, with 3,000 of them signing up for the 42-km distance, the largest number to ever register for the distance at a marathon in Vietnam.

+In February 2023, the organizers of the marathon reverted its name to the officially licensed name, the Hanoi Marathon - Heritage Race.

 The course is certified by the World Athletics and receives Grade A measurers of the Association of International Marathons and Distance Races (AIMS).
 The marathon is on the event calendar of the Vietnam Athletics Federation (VAF) and an official member of AIMS.

+In 2024, the marathon receives title sponsorship from Standard Chartered bank, making it the 10th race in the Standard Chartered Marathon franchise.